 Canadian roots anchor the ministry experiences of Sister Dolores (Dodi) Poelzer.
-Raised on the family farm near the Hudson Bay wagon trail in Saskatchewan by a self-educated peasant father and a university-educated teacher mother, Dodi is the ninth of twelve children, all of whom were teachers at one time or another!
+Raised on the family farm near the Hudson Bay wagon trail in Saskatchewan by a self-educated peasant father and a university-educated teacher mother, Dodi is the ninth of eleven children, all of whom were teachers at one time or another!

-Her life as a teen-age catechist, parish organist, and student was shaped by Benedictine monks and Ursuline nuns in the Abbacy of St. Peter, by Basilian Fathers at St. Thomas More—a federated Catholic College of the University of Saskatchewan, and by Jesuits at Seattle University.
+Her life as a teen-age catechist, parish organist, and student was shaped by Benedictine monks and Ursuline nuns in the Abbacy of St. Peter, by Basilian Fathers at St. Thomas More, a federated Catholic College of the University of Saskatchewan, and by Jesuits at Seattle University.

-Her ministry in academia began with an unexpected one-year appointment in the Sociology Department at Humboldt State University in northern California and continued there when the rise of Pinochet’s regime in 1973 prevented her return to Chile.
+Her ministry in academia began with an unexpected one-year appointment in the Sociology Department at Humboldt State University (HSU) in northern California and continued there when the rise of Pinochet’s regime in 1973 prevented her return to Chile.
 She quickly earned full professorship for excellence in teaching, service, and applied research.
 She co-chartered HSU’s academic programs in Religious Studies, Women’s Studies, and Ethnic Studies.
-She conducted research in northern California on tribal decision-making, and in northern Saskatchewan on Metis women.
+She conducted research in northern California on tribal decision-making, and in northern Saskatchewan on Metis (aboriginal) women.

 God’s providence took Dodi back to Canada twice as a visiting professor at St. Thomas More College (STM), Saskatchewan, where she also served as one of the chaplains and as the Faculty Advisor for the STM Student Union.
 Beginning in 1981, she has periodically engaged in ministry to ailing or dying siblings.
 She had the privilege of accompanying her mother until her death at 102 years.
 During these periods of family ministry in British Columbia, she also promoted vocations to the single, married, religious, and ordained life.